Air Conditioners has a wide variety of parts for making the room’s atmosphere cool and comfortable.

 All refrigerators or air conditioners have mainly three components, the compressor, condenser, and evaporator(s), along with an expansion valve to reduce the pressure of refrigerants.

-A refrigerator or an air conditioner does not supply cool air, but these machines conditions the air.
+A refrigerator or an air conditioner does not supply cool air, but these machines condition the air.

 What that means is that it takes the heat out of your room, and that’s why you feel cool.
 You might feel what the blower does in the air conditioner.
 The blower recirculates the air, which is already conditioned.